 Taking a guide is recommended for all beginners.
-The local guides have the access, know-how, and equipment to property get you out on the water to enjoy what Bozeman has to offer.
+The local guides have the access, know-how, and equipment to properly get you out on the water and enjoy what Bozeman has to offer.

 There are about two main places in Bozeman that provide a high level of quality and safety rafting and kayaking trips.